ArashAh/version_control_workshop/part-1.md

 21. **Amend a Commit:**
     ```bash
-    git commit --amend
+    git commit --amend "It is amended now"
     ```
-    - Modify the commit message to "Commit amended now" and save.

     - Look at the commit log
      ```bash
     git log --oneline
     ```
+    :question: Has you commit message been amended?

 22. **Commit to be uncommitted**

-    - Add another line to README file: “Input from local repo to be commited and uncommited, the content is the same, only the commit is reversed.”
+    - Add another line to README file: “Input from local repo to be committed and uncommitted, the content is the same, only the commit is reversed.”
     - Commit with:
     ```bash
-    git commit -a -m "to be uncommited"
+    git commit -a -m "to be uncommitted"
     ```
     - Look at the commit log
      ```bash
     git log --oneline
     ```

-22. **Uncommit a Commit:**
+23. **Un-commit a Commit:**
     ```bash
     git reset HEAD~1
     ```